jasonccox/hugo-site/content/creations/kyria-vertical-stand-case.md

 ![part of a mouse pad taped to the bottom of the box kept it from slipping on the desk](/images/kyria-stand/bottom.jpg)

-With everything ready, I started using my vertical keyboard.
-Everything worked as intended, except for one small detail -- it wasn't comfortable!
+With everything ready, I started using my vertical keyboard. ~~Everything worked as intended, except for one small detail -- it wasn't comfortable!
 I tried moving things around for quite a while and eventually concluded that with my hands turned vertically, my thumbs did not like having their keys on the same plane as the finger keys.
 Along the way I also discovered that having the keys at a different height/depth for each finger would be more comfortable.
 Basically I realized that what I wanted was something like the [Dactyl ManuForm keyboard](https://github.com/abstracthat/dactyl-manuform).
-Maybe someday I'll build one...
+Maybe someday I'll build one...~~

-I won't be using my new creation much, but it was fun to build nevertheless.
-On to the next project!
+~~I won't be using my new creation much, but it was fun to build nevertheless.
+On to the next project!~~

+A few weeks later, I've given this whole contraption another shot, and I'm liking it this time around!
+I'm not really sure what changed 🤷 I still think a ManuForm-style keyboard would be even better, but for now my makeshift vertical Kyria is working pretty well.